Michael Johnson (serial killer)

-Michael A. Johnson Jr. (born 1986) is an American serial killer who murdered at least four women in Chicago's South Side between 2008 and 2010.
-Johnson, despite being born with a deformity in his right hand, strangled each of the women to death.
-After failing to kill a fifth victim, who later pinpointed him to police, Johnson was arrested and sentenced to 100 years imprisonment on one count of murder in 2015.
+Michael A. Johnson Jr. (born September 5, 1985) is an American serial killer who, between 2008 and 2010, killed four women in Chicago, Illinois, and discarded their bodies in abandoned buildings throughout the South Side.
+After a survivor came forward and reported him to police, Johnson was apprehended.
+He was sentenced to 90 years in prison, later reduced to 85 years, for beating, raping, and trying to kill a woman.
+In 2015, Johnson was convicted of raping and murdering a woman and sentenced to 100 years in prison.

 Early life

-Johnson was born in South Side, Chicago in 1986.
-He was born missing three fingers from his right hand, which is possibly because of his mother's heavy use of drugs while she was pregnant.
-When he was 5 years old, his father left the family, leaving Johnson and his six other siblings in the hand of his mother who often neglected them.
+Johnson was born in South Side, Chicago, in 1985.
+He was born missing three fingers from his right hand, which is possibly due to his mother's heavy use of drugs during her pregnancy.
+When he was five years old, his father left the family, leaving Johnson and his six other siblings in the custody of his mother who often neglected them.
 His mother also regularly beat Johnson with electrical cords and barred him along with his siblings from leaving the house.
 Due to this, she would not let any of them attend high school.
-The family struggled financially so as a way of work his mother resorted to prostitution, while Johnson would often travel to the corner store to beg for food.
+The family struggled financially, so as a way of work his mother resorted to prostitution, while Johnson would often travel to the corner store to beg for food.

 Johnson met Tena Anderson at a friend's birthday in 2006.
 The two dived into a relationship and a year later Anderson delivered Johnson's baby.
 In April 2008 Johnson was granted work at FedEx, but due to him struggling financially he became homeless and was subsequently laid off from work.